RadheyaM/Factory-Planner/README.md

 ## Visual Design Choices

 ### The use of colour
-The site has a red navigation bar and footer, as that is the colour of the company it's designed for.
+The site has a red navigation bar and footer as that is the colour of the company it's designed for.

 Colour on the rest of the site is used mostly to signify function to the user.
 The colour in buttons shows function is available and particular colour used also indicates if the action is to view/create (greens), edit (blue), delete (red).
 Text can be missed but the combination of text and a particular colour should help reinforce meaning to the user.

-Just as stars stand out in the night sky because of the surrounding blackness of space, so the buttons and colourful highlights of the site stand out and are much more effect against a clear white background.
+Just as stars stand out in the night sky because of the surrounding blackness, so the buttons and colourful highlights of the site stand out and are much more effect against a clear white background.
 This approach is taken by many large and successful sites, such as Google and Amazon.

 Colour used to indicate function to the user:
 <br>